vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 4. To keep things simple, our data ingestion process will involve using a URL and some PDFs.
 While you can incorporate additional data sources if needed, we'll concentrate solely on these two for now.

 With Langchain for the interface, Hugging Face for fetching the models, along with open-source components, we're all set to go!
-This way, we save some bucks while still having everything we need.
+This way, we will save some bucks while still having everything we need.
 Let's move to the next steps

 ### Environment Setup